Your Shell Severance Checklist

 - Shell Pension Benefit Restoration Plan: One of Shell's highly sought-after benefits is the pension; however, the IRS income limits also affect how much Shell can put aside for pension payouts.
 In a similar fashion to the Provident Fund BRP, If you are a highly compensated employee of Shell Oil and are on the 80 Point Shell Pension Plan, it is likely that Shell is making contributions to the Shell 80 Point Pension BRP on your behalf.

-For contributions made to benefit restoration plans (BRPs) prior to 2005, Shell employees can make elections for how they would like these plans to be paid out prior to their separation date.
+For contributions made to benefit restoration plans (BRPs) before 2005, Shell employees can make elections for how they would like these plans to be paid out before their separation date.
 These "Old Money" contributions are eligible to be disbursed in a manner similar to a traditional pension.
-This process, similar to annuitization, allows the "Old Money" to be spread across a number of years and therefore, potentially assessed in lower tax brackets.
+This process, similar to annuitization, allows the "Old Money" to be spread across a number of years and, therefore, potentially assessed in lower tax brackets.

 Determine what additional benefits you'll need after leaving Shell

-If you've been with Shell for the majority of your career, you'll soon discover that you may need life insurance, disability, or other benefits after you leave.
-Some of these benefits are portable and it may make more sense to keep what you have and take it with you.
+If you've been with Shell for the majority of your career, you'll soon discover that you may need life insurance, or other benefits after you leave.
+Some of these benefits are portable, and it may make more sense to keep what you have and take it with you.

 Understand your options for healthcare in retirement.

 Ensuring your health and well-being should be a primary concern as you plan your next steps after being laid off from Shell.
-Otherwise, you may spend more than you intended on medical coverage or may neglect your health altogether, both of which can end up costing you in the long run.
-When you’re preparing to retire from Shell, you have a variety of healthcare options available to you.
-Determining which options make sense for you depends on your age, years of service with the company and health coverage needs.
+Otherwise, you may spend more than you intended on medical coverage or neglect your health altogether, which can end up costing you in the long run.
+When you’re preparing to retire from Shell, you have various healthcare options available to you.
+Determining which options make sense for you depends on your age, years of service with the company, and health coverage needs.
 The three major questions to consider are:

 - Are you eligible for Shell retiree medical?